Dhanya Rajendran: Career

 Dhanya Rajendran started her career by working for Kerala's first 24-hour news channel India Vision in 2003.
 In 2004, she moved to New Indian Express in Chennai.
 She subsequently moved to working for Times Now as a reporter in 2005 and went on to become its bureau chief of South India.
 Along with her husband Vignesh Vellore and Chitra Subramaniam, she then went on to co-found The News Minute, a digital news website focussing on the news coverage of the southern states of India in 2014.
 Dhanya is also a member of The Network for Women in Media, India.

+Dhanya once remarked at while she always knew she wanted to be on television, it was a coverage of the Devagowda Government falling down, by Barkha Dutt and Rajdeep Sardesai, where they were angry on the behalf of he Indian people, that inspired her to pursue journalism.
+She said media struck her as a space where she could speak up for other people, at the Wayanad Literature Festival.